jetbrains-academy/youth-ai-club/PyTorchIntroduction/Autograd/task.md

-In this task you should learn how to use torch autograd tools.
+In this task, you should learn how to use torch autograd tools.

 You are given 2 functions $clip(\exp(input), 0, 1)$ and $clip(input^2, 0, 1)$, where
 $$